encoded/PartyQuiz/README.md

 # PartyQuiz

-This is a party quiz game app.
-The **Host** runs the server and the **Client** connects to it via WebSocket.
+The app is live at [PartyQuiz](https://encoded.github.io/PartyQuiz)!
+At the moment the app will connect to a server hosted on **Render**.
+More info

+However, a local server must still be run to play the game.
+Please follow the instructions in the section: [Run the Server](#3-run-the-server).

+Once the server is running, you can launch the app.
+The machine running the server should join as the **Host**, sharing a screen visible to all players.
+Other players, using their own devices, can join as **Clients**.

 This README explains how to set up and run the server locally on your machine.

 ### 🧑‍💻 Requirements